lesleyrs/Client3/README.md

 https://github.com/libsdl-org/SDL/blob/SDL2/docs/README-android.md - from "For more complex projects"

 1. `mkdir ~/android && cd ~/android` and download [android command line tools](#tools) to it + accept licenses whenever it asks
-2. enable developer options by tapping build number and connect `$HOME/android/platform-tools/adb connect IP:PORT`
+2. enable developer options by tapping build number, then you can pair and connect to the device through wifi:
+`$HOME/android/platform-tools/adb pair IP:PORT`
+`$HOME/android/platform-tools/adb connect IP:PORT`
 3. In Client3/android-project run `ANDROID_HOME="$HOME/android/" ./gradlew installDebug`
 4. The APK will be in android-project/app/build/outputs/apk/debug/ and installed on the device